wadewegner/azure-website-go-builder/README.md

 	![website](https://cloud.githubusercontent.com/assets/746259/5703410/7aa481e8-9a23-11e4-9212-9e329ecf35b0.png)

 That's it!
 As part of the commit process, Azure Websites runs the `deploy.cmd` file to compile and deploy your application.
+If you change your app.go and push your changes you'll see the updates after the deploy script finishes.

 If you have any questions or issues please submit an issue.